LogoLiftMagnetics

 >=10 min

-Warning should occur at least 10 minutes before battery reaches 50% capacity.
+Warning should occur at least 10 minutes before battery supply reaches release threshold (not a fixed public 50% rule).

 HSE standby hold cue